Conference Overview

 African Bioethics in Practice: Governance and Responsibility

-The ABN Annual Conference serves a specific function within the bioethics ecosystem: it is designed as a space for translation, consolidation, and collective ethical reasoning.
+The ABN Annual Conference serves a specific function within the bioethics ecosystem: it is designed as a platform for applied ethical dialogue, interdisciplinary exchange, and collective reflection across research, health systems, policy, technology, and community practice.

 Purpose